Volscente/cheat_sheets/machine_learning/mlops/docs.md

 7. Model Serving
 8. Model Monitoring

+## Components
+### Feature Store
+It is a central storage solution for features that provides the following capabilities:
+- Efficient sharing of features
+- Reduced duplicate efforts
+- Centralized management and serving of features
+- Search and filter capabilities
+- Managed solution for online serving at scale
+- Mitigate training-serving skew

 # Levels
 ## Definition
 Depending on the level of automation of the MLOps steps, there are different levels of MLOps.